-If you love gardening, you’ll love this wreath that will transition your door decor from spring to summer.
+Make the perfect DIY wreath for summer!
+If you love gardening, you’ll love making this easy wreath to brighten up your front door.
 In today’s simple craft tutorial, you’ll learn how to make a summer wreath in 30 minutes or less.

-Whether you’re not crazy about gardening and prefer flowers that don’t require watering, or if you want to display your love for growing things, this summer wreath is a good craft for you.
+Whether you’re not crazy about gardening and prefer artificial flowers that don’t require watering, or if you want to display your love for growing things, this easy DIY summer wreath is a good craft for you.

 - Foam or straw wreath form